flightphp/core/README.md

     });

 Keep in mind that calling either `lastModified` or `etag` will both set and check the cache value.
-If the cache value is the same between requests, Flight will immediately send the `304` response and stop processing.
+If the cache value is the same between requests, Flight will immediately send an HTTP 304 response and stop processing.

 # Stopping